YueLin301/yuelin301.github.io/_posts/Economics & Game Theory/2023-08-30-Zero-Determinant.md

 ## Zero-Determinant Strategy

-Some tedious parts were automatically filled in with the help of ChatGPT 4.
+Some tedious parts were automatically filled in with the help of ChatGPT-4.

 ### Notation of 4 outcomes